 At heart, I am a minimalist and like a neat and clean home.
 I have even dabbled in Feng Shui which bears out my intuition that a clean and clutter-free house reduces stress and increases one's sense of well-being.

 I am also an unschooling dad and recognize the value of the concept of strewing.
-In order to expose my daughter to new interesting things it is helpful to have these new and interesting things close at hand and readily available so she can choose to explore them.
+To expose my daughter to new interesting things, it is helpful to have these new and interesting things close at hand and readily available so she can choose to explore them.
 Even if she doesn't choose to explore them it's still good to have a variety of things available to spark her interests.

 To add to the dilemma for me are two other factors.
 I am a professional educator (teaching philosophy in college) so I recognize the validity of the educational benefits of strewing.
 I am also an aspiring professional organizer and hope to one day turn this into a side-line where I offer various organizing services to residential clients.
 Given these factors, I cannot really justify either extreme solution to the problem.

 The solution our family has opted for which honors both my need for order and our daughter's need for access to various items contains several elements.